jared-m-peg/jared-m-peg/building-from-source-code.md

 javac 1.8.0_504
 ```

-Press the Windows key on the keyboard
+Press the Windows key on the keyboard and type: `environment variables`

-Search for: `environment variables`

 Click on `Edit the system environment variables`